 - Each altcoin risks being replaced by the so called "next Bitcoin" in a few months

-- High pre-mined allocation
+- High pre-mined allocation of tokens

 - Pump and dumps

-- Little to no developers
+- Incompetent developers, little to no developers and/or disloyal developers

 - Buggy code